barryclark/jekyll-now/BTH-Wiki.md

   3. UseCount
 - Access these variables like so: RichHeader.ProductId

+DataDirectories()
+- This method returns a list of DataDirectoryEntry structurees with the following components
+	1. Name
+    2. Size
+    3. VirtualAddress
+- Access these variables like so: DataDirectoryEntry.Name

 # API Extension
 The Orchestration API can be easily extended by editing or adding to the methods inside of PYBIND11_EMBEDDED_MODULE(mgr, m) function.